 If you enjoyed this recipe please leave a comment below and give it 5 stars!
 Or on Pinterest (don’t forget to follow me!) you can now add pictures into reviews, too, and be sure to help me share on facebook!

 If you’re looking for more delicious and satisfying salad recipes the Health My Lifestyle Meal Planner is full of them!
 You can easily narrow down exactly what you’re looking for with the extensive filtering options, plan out your week in seconds or grab a pre-made plan, track your calories and goals, and more!
-Right now it’s 40% off your first month!
+Try it for free!
 Check out the Meal Planner here.

 Pin this for later: